epccs/RPUno/XcvrTest/README.md

 make clean
 ```

-Now connect with picocom (exit is C-a, C-x).
+Now power down the RPUno with the loaded test firmware and plug in the DUT.
+When the power is applied the test will run and we can see the resutls on the Bootload port with [USBuart] and picocom (exit is C-a, C-x).

 ```
 picocom -b 38400 /dev/ttyUSB0